iKetsui/pomodoro-GUI/README.md

 # pomodoro-GUI
+WORK ONLY FOR LINUX, WILL MAKE A COMPILED VERSION FOR WINDOWS

 This won't be a really a basic thing, i'd like to make some cool visual and appropriate modern effects, feel free to suggest.

 not sure what would work and what wouldn't, it depends on my work hours put in this personal project.